FOREX-Dollar hits highs against euro, franc after Draghi fuels QE bets

 The SNB imposed that limit in 2011, when the currency's strength squeezed exporters and threatened deflation.
 The SNB eased policy on Dec.
 18, when it said it would impose an interest rate of -0.25 percent on some large deposits held by investors in francs.

-The euro was last down 0.82 percent against the dollar at $1.2003.
+The euro was last down 0.78 percent against the dollar at $1.2007.
 The dollar was last up 0.7 percent against the Swiss franc at 1 franc.
-The dollar was up 0.58 percent against the yen at 120.46 yen after hitting a more than one-week high against the Japanese currency of 120.74 yen.
+The dollar was up 0.48 percent against the yen at 120.36 yen after hitting a more-than-one-week high against the Japanese currency of 120.74 yen.

-On Wall Street, the benchmark S&P 500 stock index closed mostly flat.
-(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Jonathan Oatis and Meredith Mazzilli)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.27 percent.
+(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by Jonathan Oatis)

 * Regulator says positive that capital invested in banks (Updates with full quote, background)